alexdevero/alex-devero-blog/__drafts__/draft--javascript-fetch.md

 ### Processing already processed response

 When you process the response with one method, to parse it in one format you can't process it again, and parse it to another format.
 If you parse the response as a text, you can't then take the response and parse it again as a JSON.
-After you parse the response for once it will be locked.
+After you parse the response once it will be locked.
 Parsing it again will lead to TypeError.

 ```JavaScript
 async function makeRequest() {